tylerharper/wag/README.markdown

             ( you can override this will --template if you want) Also must be in your template_path (currently ~/.wag/templates)

-If you need to figure out the keys to generate that template just run -k and it will spit out the keys and example data assocaited with them.
+If you need to figure out the keys to generate that template just run `wag <url|name> -k` and it will spit out the keys and example data assocaited with them.

+For other help please run `wag -h`